AdobeDocs/app-builder/src/pages/guides/migrations/standalone_to_dx_experience_cloud_spa.md

     5. Fill out the relevant submission details
     6. Find and click **Submit**
 8. Approve application
-    1. If Admin
+    1. If admin
         1. Navigate to Adobe Exchange
         2. Select **Manage** in the top toolbar
         3. Select **Apps Pending Review** in the top sub toolbar
         4. Find your application in the list, click **Review**
             1. Note: Application should have `App Builder ExcShell` sub-heading
         5. Fill in approval notes, click **Approve**
-    2. If not Admin
+    2. If not admin
-        1. Ping Admin for approval
+        1. Ping admin for approval
         2. Wait for approval
-9. Done, your application should now be in the App Builder Catalag in Adobe Experience Cloud
+9. Done, your application should now be in the App Builder Catalog in Adobe Experience Cloud